urbandroid-team/dont-kill-my-app/_vendors/general.md

     Try the generic approach below as some vendors tent to hook more fuctionality into this than AOSP

   **Phone settings > Battery & power saving > Battery usage > Ignore optimizations > Turn on** to ignore battery optimization for your app.

-    If nothing helps go systematically through the menus and look for any battery related settings.
-Try to turn off anything which leads to any battery saving.

 ---